Don’t invest in overseas property until you read this

 In recent years, an increasing number of Australian investors have begun looking beyond our own shores for their property investment needs.
-As property prices in Australia continue to soar, there are plenty of bargains to be found in overseas markets, and investing in foreign countries can be an effective way to diversify your portfolio.
+There are plenty of bargains to be found in overseas markets, and investing in foreign countries can be an effective way to diversify your portfolio.

 As with any form of investing, there are potential traps associated with putting your money into property overseas.
 Here’s how you can minimise your risk and find a safe and productive place to invest your hard-earned funds.